 Published in 2015, All The Bright Places is Jennifer Niven’s first young adult book.
 Heart tugging and emotionally loaded, the book is a tear-jerker with its all-too-human characters and their battles as outcasts.

 The world of romance is not limited to falling in love, love triangles, and jealous exes.
 Authors are touching on sensitive topics, especially in this list, like deteriorating physical and mental health.
 The current generation is becoming more aware and authors are defining and embracing a different kind of love story even if it means losing the one we love.
-We hope you enjoyed this list of romance books like The Notebook!
+I hope you enjoyed this list of romance books like The Notebook!